Skip to content

 FIVE-YEAR VISION

-Over the next five years, patients in the Philippines will have access to year-round comprehensive cleft care in 12 of the 17 regions of the country, thanks to the addition of seven new spokes and hospital partnerships.
+Over the next five years, Operation Smile will provide surgical care for approximately 11,900 patients and comprehensive cleft care consultations for approximately 12,000 patients.
+Patients in the Philippines will have access to year-round comprehensive cleft care in 12 of the 17 regions of the country, driven through partnerships with 12 hospitals.
+We will also establish an additional hub in Bacolod.